Why Rooftop Grease Trap Installation Is a Must

 Anyone who works at a restaurant or food processing plant knows that grease can damage the building’s interior and is best addressed by blowing it out of the exhaust fan.
 However, once that grease leaves the building, it can wreak havoc on the roof outside if not properly handled.

-More than 80 percent of food industry buildings are damaged when grease is released from the building without a properly installed rooftop grease trap.
+More than 80 percent of food industry buildings are damaged when grease is released from the building without a properly installed rooftop grease containment system.

 Types of Grease Damage